Belt’s 4 RBIs, Posey HR carry Giants past Orioles 8-2

-BALTIMORE (AP) — Brandon Belt drove in four runs, Buster Posey homered and the San Francisco Giants used a rare offensive outburst to breeze past the Baltimore Orioles 8-2 on Saturday.
+BALTIMORE (AP) — If the San Francisco Giants had more games like this, Bruce Bochy would have far more reason to smile during his final season as a big league manager.

+Backed by timely hitting and an error-free defense, San Francisco starter Shaun Anderson stuck around for seven innings and earned his first big league win , an 8-2 rout of the Baltimore Orioles on Saturday.

-San Francisco built a 7-1 lead in the fifth inning and cruised to only its second win in 10 games.
+Brandon Belt drove in four runs and Buster Posey homered for the Giants, who built a 7-1 lead in the fifth and cruised to only their second win in 10 games.
 The Giants came in ranked last in the NL with a .221 batting average and had scored as many as seven runs only once in their previous 19 games.

-Mike Yastrzemski scored twice and had an RBI for the Giants, who made it easy for rookie right-hander Shaun Anderson to earn his first major league victory.
+“We moved guys over.
+We hit guys in,” Bochy said.
+“We played the game well today.
+It was a nice crisp game for us.”

+Bochy said in February that this would be his last season, and to this point it’s hardly been one to savor.
+San Francisco is in last place, owns the fourth-worst ERA in the NL and hasn’t had a winning streak of more than three in a row.

+The starting pitching has generally been ineffective, but Anderson’s performance provided a ray of hope.

-Anderson (1-1) allowed two runs and five hits over seven innings in his fourth big league start.
-Anderson ended a run of 40 consecutive starts of fewer than seven innings by Giants pitchers — the team’s longest such streak in the last 100 years.
+The rookie right-hander allowed two runs and five hits over seven innings in his fourth big league start.
+Anderson (1-1) ended a run of 40 consecutive starts of fewer than seven innings by Giants pitchers — the team’s longest such streak in the last 100 years.

+“He just pitched well.
+It was good to see that,” Bochy said.
+“The pen needed a big break today.
+He allowed us to do that.”

 Obtained in a 2017 trade that sent Eduardo Núñez to Boston, the 24-year-old Anderson pitched in seven games at the Triple-A level this year before making his debut with San Francisco on May 15 against Toronto.
 His previous three starts with the Giants each were five innings.